Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 However, having been converted, Christians need to move on.
 They need to be weaned off the milk of simple things and start to grapple with the deeper things of God.
 We need to mature.
 Having explained that faith was not based on human wisdom he says:

-1 Corinthians 2:6-8
+1 Corinthians 2:6-7

-6 We do, however, speak a message of wisdom among the mature, but not the wisdom of this age or of the rulers of this age, who are coming to nothing.7 No, we speak of God’s secret wisdom, a wisdom that has been hidden and that God destined for our glory before time began.
+6 We do, however, speak a message of wisdom among the mature, but not the wisdom of this age or of the rulers of this age, who are coming to nothing.
+7 No, we speak of God’s secret wisdom, a wisdom that has been hidden and that God destined for our glory before time began.

-We shall indeed share in Christ’s Glory:
+We shall indeed share in Christ’s Glory.
+Look at these passages in 2 Thessalonians and 1 John:

 2 Thessalonians 2:14